Wolf Point, Montana: College

-Culture

 Media

-Wolf Point is served by two weekly newspapers, the Wolf Point Herald-News, and the Poplar, Montana, based Fort Peck Journal.
+Wolf Point is served by two weekly newspapers, the Northern Plains Independent, and the Poplar, Montana, based Fort Peck Journal.
 A third paper funded by Fort Peck tribal government, the Wotanin Wowapi, ceased publication on January 28, 2008.

-The city's radio stations are KVCK (AM) 1450 and KVCK-FM 92.7.
+The radio stations KVCK (AM) 1450 and KVCK-FM 92.7 are owned by Wolftrax Broadcasting and licensed in Wolf Point.
+The public radio station KYPW is also licensed in Wolf Point.

 Wolf Point and Roosevelt County are part of the Minot-Bismarck-Dickinson local television media market (DMA).
 Broadcast television can be received, either directly or via translator, from KWSE 4 (PBS), KUMV 8 (NBC), and KXMD 11 (CBS) all based in Williston, North Dakota; and KFBB 5 (ABC/FOX) based in Great Falls, Montana.

-Attractions and recreation

-The Wolf Point Area Museum provides a glimpse into local history.
-Open seasonally from May to September, the museum is located in a renovated farm implement sales building on U.S. Highway 2 which allows for extensive display of the museum's collections.
-The Wolf Point Area Historical Society purchased the Hansen Implement building in July, 2007, and after a fund raising campaign opened in the new location in June, 2010.